The Farndale Story

 Description automatically generated

-The parents of a family of twelve born on a moorland farm, who spread across Britain and North America
+The parents of a family of twelve born on a moorland farm, who soon spread across Britain and North America

 Tidkinhow

-The Craggs Hill Farndales
+The Craggs Hall Farndales

 The story of Matthew Farndale and his family of Craggs Hall Farm